University of Miami Athletics

 Jeremy Wilk - Track & Field - University of Miami Athletics

-Wilk joined the Northwood coaching staff in September 2016.
-He was named the Head Cross Country/Track and field Coach in August of 2021 after five years as an assistant coach.
-His cross-country teams, distance, and middle-distance student-athletes have broken school records thirty-three times during his tenure at NU.
+Prior to the Hurricanes, Jeremy Wilk spent seven years (2016-2023) with the Northwood University Timberwolves.
+He was named the Head Track and Field/Cross Country Coach in August of 2021 after five years as an assistant coach.
+His cross country teams, distance and middle-distance student-athletes broke school records thirty-three times during his tenure at NU.

-In his first year, both track & field programs achieved their highest Indoor Great Lakes Intercollegiate Athletic Conference (GLIAC) finishes since 2006.
-The men’s program finished runner-up behind eventual NCAA-Champion Grand Valley State, while the women took seventh.
-NU’s coaching staff earned GLIAC Men’s Coaching Staff of the Year.
+In his first year as the head of the program, the men’s and women’s teams earned their highest indoor GLIAC finishes since 1985 and 2006 respectively.
+The men’s team earned a runner-up finish behind eventual NCAA-Champion Grand Valley State University, and the women finished 7th.
+The NU coaching staff earned GLIAC Men’s Coaching Staff of the Year.
 He was also named Northwood University Coach of the Year in 2022.

-In cross country, his men’s team has gone from 27th in the Midwest region in year one to 25th in the country following the 2022 season.
-The 2022 squad was the first team to qualify for the NCAA DII Cross Country Championships.
-In addition to the team’s first-ever team qualification, the men added the third and fourth individual NCAA qualifiers via Brian Patrick (2018) and Zane Aldrich (2021).
-Patrick eventually earned the first XC All-American in school history (male or female).
-Aldric later broke the school record with his third-place NCAA regional finish in 30:09, which would have broken the previous course record at frequent Midwest Regional host, Angel Mounds State Park.
-Zane was named a finalist for Midwest Region Men’s Athlete of the Year for his efforts and earned the GLIAC Commissioner’s Award (2021-22) for his efforts on the grass and in the classroom.
-The men and women have earned All-Academic team honors every season he has been at the helm, highlighted by men’s cross country No. 8 team GPA in NCAA Division II in 2021.
-There have been 12 United States Track & Field Cross Country Coaches Association (USTFCCCA) All-Academic individuals during his time here and 27 new members of Northwood’s top-25 list in cross country between the two teams.
+In cross country, his men’s teams went from 27th in the Midwest region in his first year to 25th in the NCAA in 2022.
+The 2022 squad was the first to earn a team NCAA XC Championship appearance in program history.
+In addition to that qualification, the men added the third and fourth individual NCAA qualifiers in school history in Brian Patrick and Zane Aldrich, with Brian earning the first XC All-American in school history (male or female).
+Zane broke the school record with his 3rd place NCAA regional finish in 30:09, which would have broken the previous course record at frequent Midwest Regional host, Angel Mounds State Park.
+Zane was named as a finalist for regional men’s athlete of the year and earned the GLIAC Commissioner’s Award for his efforts on the grass and in the classroom.
+The men and women earned All-Academic team honors every season he was at the helm, highlighted by the #8 men’s cross country team GPA in NCAA Division II in 2021.
+There were 12 USTFCCCA All-Academic individuals during his time and at least 27 new members of Northwood’s all-time top-25 list in cross country between the men and women’s teams.

-In 2017, his group only had five returners, but has now been built up closer to 30 student-athletes.
-During that time, the group has combined to currently have between four and ten of the program’s top-ten spots in every distance/middle-distance event contested in indoor and outdoor track and field.
+In 2017, the cross country team only had five returners, but quickly built up closer to over 30 student-athletes.
+During that time, the group has combined to produce between four and ten of the program’s top 10 spots in every distance/middle-distance event contested in indoor and outdoor track and field.
 In his first year as head of the track and field program as well, the teams brought in 31 new student-athletes.

-In addition to coaching Northwood student-athletes to personal bests and school records, he also helped Jordan Chester to an Olympic Trials qualifying time in the marathon.
-She placed 30th overall at the 2018 Chicago Marathon with a time of 2:44:16 (6:16 mile pace and over a six-minute personal best), punching her ticket to the Olympic Trials in Atlanta in February 2020.
+In addition to coaching collegiate student-athletes to personal bests and school records, he also helped Jordan Chester to an Olympic Trials qualifying time in the marathon.
+She placed 30th overall at the 2018 Chicago Marathon with a time of 2:44:16 (6:16 mile pace, and over a 6-minute personal best), punching her ticket to the Olympic Trials in Atlanta in February 2020.